Directly behind the statue of Abraham Lincoln inside the memorial chamber an inscription reads:

 The Gettysburg Address

 The address delivered by President Abraham Lincoln at the dedication of the Soldiers National Cemetery, Gettysburg, Pa. on November 19, 1863.
 This recording was narrated by Lincoln actor Jim Getty.

-The address delievered by President Abraham Lincoln at the dedication of the Soldiers National Cemetary, Gettysburg, Pennsylavania on November 19, 1863.
+The address delivered by President Abraham Lincoln at the dedication of the Soldiers National Cemetery, Gettysburg, Pennsylvania on November 19, 1863.
 The address was narrated by Jim Getty.

 North Chamber: Second Inaugural Address